1nVitr0/plugin-vscode-censitive/README.md

 ## Known Issues

-* For large documents it will take some time for the values to get censored.
+* For large documents, it will take some time for the values to get censored.
 This is unavoidable due to VS Code processing the document before any extensions.
-* At the moment there is no option to add custom regular expressions
+* At the moment, there is no option to add custom regular expressions.
-* `.*` will be automatically be transformed to `[^\s]*` to enable multiple censors in a single line.
-This means, keys with spaces might behave differently than expected
+* `.*` will be automatically transformed to `[^\s]*` to enable multiple censors in a single line.
+This means: keys with spaces might behave differently than expected.